DangNguyenKhanh/Machine-learning/Supervised-learning/Decision-tree/Entropy.md

 > Entropy

+Entropy is a measure of impurity or uncertainty in a set of data

 entropy = -p_A * log2(p_A) - p_B * log2(p_B)

 entropy of a set of data is 0 if all the members of the set belong to the same class, and it is 1 if the members are evenly distributed among all the classes.